SAFE-Stack/SAFE-Nightwatch/README.md

 * Go to the F# source in VS Code make a change and save the file
 * Fable watch should pick up this change automatically and compile it
-* Go to android device simulator and press r+r - change should be visible
+* Go to android device simulator - change should be visible

 This could look like: